rauhaanrizvi/Vite-Vue/README.md

 You can achieve the same in Nuxt if you want to use GraphQL.
 But it does not come out of the box like Gridsome.
 You can use [Keystone](https://keystonejs.com/) that uses [MongoDB or PostgreSQL](https://v5.keystonejs.com/quick-start/adapters) only, or you can build your own GraphQL API and server for using Markdown files as your data resources.

-The GraphQL queries in Gridsome is slightly opinionated, for example, to query a collection of posts, you need the `edges` and `node` fields:
+The GraphQL queries in Gridsome is slightly "opinionated", for example, to query a collection of posts, you need the `edges` and `node` fields:

 ```
 query {